- The NukeBot Banking Malware can affect banking systems but it may also infect your PC.

-Stay away from free stuff
+4. Stay away from free stuff

 As a rule of thumb, stay away from free stuff, especially on a computer that you use for online transactions.
 Malware is often baked into free campaigns and exploit kits are injected into the victim’s computer.

-Update all your devices
+5. Update all your devices

 Make sure that you update all your devices, including smartphones, to the latest security update.
 This is very crucial as the manufacturer usually deploys a patch for exploits in every security update.